dayeggpi/fast_caustic_design/README.md

 Because deriving a heightmap for a lens relies on normal integration—which only utilizes the curl-free component of the mapping—the presence of any curl results in distortions in the caustic lens.

 A solution to this issue would be to solve the transport map T₍ᵤ→₁₎ on a custom domain (think rounded rectangle, circle, ellipse, etc).
 This requires a rewrite because the current OTMap solver relies on a square domain with quad faces.
 My plan is to use a triangular mesh as the domain and apply finite element analysis to compute the discrete differential operators.
+Namely the laplacian and the gradient.

 ## Installation